 at my daily fettered limbs.

-Amorosa llavera de innumerables llaves,
+Amorosa llavera de innumerables llaves

-Loving jaileress of the countless keys,
+Loving jaileress of the countless keys

-si estuvieras aqui, si vieras hasta
+si estuvieras aquÃÁ si vieras hasta

 qué hora son cuatro estas paredes.

-hour after hour these four walls.
+what hour these four walls become.

-Contra ellas seraamos contigo, los dos,
+Contra ellas serÃÁamos contigo los dos

-mas dos que nunca.
-Y ni lloraras,
+más dos que nunca.
+Y ni lloraras

-di, libertadora!
+di libertadora!

 Ah las paredes de la celda.

-Ah, the walls of the cell.
+Ah the walls of the cell.

-De ellas me duele entretanto, mas
+De ellas me duele entretanto más

 las dos largas que tienen esta noche

-the two long walls that tonight seem
+the two long walls that tonight possess

 algo de madres que ya muertas